 The story of the 1986 New York Mets has been chronicled in books, interviews and special segments over the past three decades.
 But, if you ask Nick Davis, producer and director of the forthcoming 1986 Mets documentary from ESPN Films, the full story has never been told cinematically.

-While working on his last film, a PBS documentary Ted Williams, Davis asked Major League Baseball why the story of the 1986 Mets was never memorialized in film.
+While working on his last film, a PBS documentary about the life of Ted Williams, Davis asked Major League Baseball why the story of the 1986 Mets was never memorialized in film.
 No one could really give him a sensible answer.
 Davis filed the idea away for the future.

 His team of producers began the process of scheduling and filming interview with key players in January, then, COVID hit.
 “The pandemic production has been a huge challenge.”

 Prior to COVID, Davis was crisscrossing the country talking to former Mets and Red Sox.
-“I would go going to Florida and film long interviews with Keith Hernandez and Davey Johnson,” he said.
+“I was going to Florida and filming long interviews with Keith Hernandez and Davey Johnson,” he said.
 “We interviewed Dwight Gooden and Bobby Ojeda and it was just going terrifically and then COVID just shut us down.
-We were hoping to find a way to make things happen in the, in the new world, which we’ve done.
+We were hoping to find a way to make things happen, which we’ve done.
 And now we’re back up for the most part.”

 But it really has felt like the team and the guys wanted to tell the story properly.
 There’s been a lot of sensationalist stuff.
 I think that a lot of them feel like that has taken the spotlight away from, from some of the great things that they accomplished.”